uArm-Developer/uArm-Python-SDK/doc/api/swift_api.md

 :param frequency: frequency, default is 1000
 :param duration: duration, default is 2s
 :param wait: True/False, deault is False
-:param timeout: timeout, default is 2s
+:param timeout: timeout, default is use the default cmd timeout
 :param callback: callback, deault is None
 :param kwargs: compatible the pyuf params
 :return: 'OK' or 'TIMEOUT' if wait is True else None